JeffafaV/Grammar-Based-Fuzzing-Example/README.md

 C ::= "C" bool <br/>

 Mutating the grammar of B to (B::="B" bool) we will find that we will return true even though the input is invalid.
-This is due to a missing valid = false after the first if statement for the B section.
+This is due to a missing else that should make valid equal to false after the first if statement for the B section.
 So it is possible to enter a non-int after the "B" and the program will return true which is a bug.

 Second Mutated Grammar: